-- Cleaning and disinfection6 - Advise caregivers and household members to clean all surfaces in the decedent's room or surfaces used by the decedent. - Disinfect surfaces using common household disinfectants.
-If none are available, see Table 1 below. - Wash laundry thoroughly6 - Laundry and clothing used by the decedent should be placed in a laundry basket with a plastic liner and cleaned and disinfected after use. - Wash with regular laundry soap and hot water (60-90°C). - Clean your hands with plain soap and water or alcohol-based hand rub immediately after touching laundry. - Be careful when touching waste6 - All waste can go into regular garbage bins. - When emptying wastebaskets, take care to not touch used tissues with your hands.
-Lining the wastebasket with a plastic bag makes waste disposal easier and safer. - Clean your hands with soap and water after emptying the waste basket. - In health care facilities, follow standard organizational guidelines and processes regarding environmental cleaning and disinfection of the patient area, handling of linens and waste management. - Clean and disinfect body bags before reusing.
-Use a new cloth/wipe to clean and disinfect the body bag with appropriate cleaning and disinfectant products that are commonly used in health care settings (see Table 1 below).
+- Cleaning and disinfection of surfaces6 - Advise caregivers and household members to clean all surfaces in the decedent's room or surfaces used by the decedent. - Disinfect surfaces using common household disinfectants.
+If none are available, see Table 1 below for alternatives. - Wash laundry thoroughly6

+- Laundry and clothing used by the decedent should be placed in a laundry basket with a plastic liner.
+The basket should be cleaned and disinfected after use. - Wash clothing with regular laundry soap using the warmest water temperature allowed.
+Follow washing instructions on all clothing labels. - Clean your hands with plain soap and water or alcohol-based hand rub immediately after doing the laundry. - Put waste into regular garbage bins6. - o When emptying wastebaskets, take care to not touch used tissues with your hands. - o Line wastebasket with a plastic bag to make waste disposal easier and safer. - Clean your hands with soap and water after emptying waste baskets.